Common questions about the flu vaccine

 • tiredness, feeling a little unwell or having a mild fever.

 These are signs that your immune system is working.
-Contact your doctor if you have a more severe reaction to the flu vaccination or if you're worried.
+Contact your healthcare provider if you have a more severe reaction to the flu vaccination or if you're worried.

 Yes, the flu is the most common vaccine-preventable disease with international travellers.